 |Pollution||water pollution||pollution in San Francisco Bay||What is the most common pollutant in the bay?||Where does the pollution come from?|

 |Fishing||salmon fishing||commercial salmon fishing||When can fisherman legally catch wild salmon?||Why don't people only eat farm raised salmon?|

 |Nutrition||nutrition and pregnancy||vegetarian diets and pregnancy||How much protein does a pregnant woman need to eat daily?||What foods will provide the most protein in a vegetarian diet?|

-If you are off campus or using a wireless device while on campus, you may be prompted to login to get into the database.
-This is what you will see:
+If you are off campus, or if you are using a wireless device while on campus, you may be prompted to login to get into the library's subscription databases or ebooks.
+In that case, this is what you will see:

 Remote login is required to prove that you are a student at College of the Redwoods, because the library pays for student, faculty, and staff access for these resources based on our student enrollment.
 (Login is not required if you are using a computer connected to the main campus network.)